The 2012 Georgia Chain Gang: Lee Amlicke, Joe Daniels, Jane Eastham, Frank Fuerst, Tony Myers, David Payne, Jerome Rossetti and Lisa Wilson

 He then attended the University of Georgia and graduated with a B.S. degree in Agricultural Economics.
 While at UGA he played on the 1981-82 Georgia Bulldogs football team.
 They won the Southeastern Conference Championship that year.
 Jerome had a career ending knee injury spring of his freshman year and retired from football.
 He then took up cycling to help his rehabilitation.

 He is a home builder and developer and prides himself on building eco-friendly “green” homes.
-Jerome is a partner in a custom home building company in Atlanta, Georgia.
-He is married with three kids in Atlanta.
+Jerome is a partner at Paces Builder Group, a custom home building company in Atlanta, Georgia.

 Lisa Wilson